zhupinghuang/evercam-discover-android/README.md

 * Sign in with Google+ account
 * Edit functions to help complete camera details

+## Todo

+* Sign in with Evercam
+* Queries using Evercam API

 ## Build

     # Checkout from Git
     git clone https://github.com/evercam/android.connect.git

+### With Eclipse

+Import project into Eclipse and add google service dependency:

+1. Eclipse > Window > Android SDK Manager or run android from the command line.
+Scroll to the bottom of the package list and select Extras > Google Play services.
+The package is downloaded to your computer and installed in your SDK environment at <android-sdk-folder>/extras/google/google_play_services.
+2. File > Import > Android > Existing Android Code Into Workspace and click Next.
+Select Browse....
+Enter <android-sdk-folder>/extras/google/google_play_services/libproject.